kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 _You can also choose to automatically kustomize the Hetzner CCM and CSI to set their container images to "latest" with an imagePullPolicy of "Always".
 That means that when the nodes upgrade, these container images will be automatically upgraded too.
 For more info on this, see [terraform.tfvars.example](terraform.tfvars.example)._

-_About [Kured](https://github.com/weaveworks/kured), it does not have a latest tag present of its image, but it's pretty compatible, so you can just manually update the tag from once every year or more._
+_About [Kured](https://github.com/weaveworks/kured), it does not have a latest tag present for its image, but it's pretty compatible, so you can just manually update the tag from once every year for instance._

 _Last but not least, if you wish to turn off automatic upgrade on a specific node, you need to ssh into it and issue the following command:_